freecores/mips789/readme.txt

 I created these empty folders but then couldnot delect them via WINCVS,Sorry...

-To simulate in MODELSIM,please copy this folder to disk D:\.Then open MODELSIM project in  D:\mip789\bench\modelsim.
+To simulate in MODELSIM,please open MODELSIM project in  mip789\bench\modelsim.

+And I will write some documents with detail at a later time.

 Anything about this cores please contact me via Email:mcupro@opencores.org or mcupro@163.com